Mint Mobile: No Super Bowl ad for us, free phone service for you

-During this Sunday's Super Bowl, you'll see a lot of commercials -- some good, some bad, all insanely expensive.
+During today's Super Bowl, you'll see a lot of commercials -- some good, some bad, all insanely expensive.
 But you won't see one for wireless carrier Mint Mobile.
 That's because new owner Ryan Reynolds -- yes, that Ryan Reynolds -- decided to put his money to better use.
-According to a full-page ad (an "announcemint") in today's New York Times, Mint will give away three months of service during the game.
+According to a full-page ad (an "announcemint") in New York Times last week, Mint will give away three months of service during the game.

-The catch: This deal doesn't go live until just before kickoff on Sunday (3:15 p.m.
+The catch: This deal doesn't go live until just before kickoff (3:15 p.m.
 PT), and it ends when the game does.

 To take advantage of the offer, you'll need an unlocked phone that's compatible with T-Mobile, the network used by Mint.
 There's no charge to port your number, nor is there any obligation to continue after your three months are up.

-Note: This article was published previously.
-It has been updated to reflect that the deal is imminent today.